mveisi/jrfapp/README.md

 # Jrfapp Package
 ## Introduction:
 ### The Jrfapp stands for joint inversion of the Receiver Function and apparent velocity data.
 This is a python package to perform joint inversion of these datasets and outputs an estimated shear velocity model.
-For more info see "manuscript title".
+For more info see "jrfapp: A Python package for joint inversion of apparent S-wave velocity and receiver function time series".

 ## Installation:
 To run this code, you will need the following software and tools: